 Education & Outreach

-We recently implemented Operation Rescue, a training program designed to teach police, delivery drivers and others who spend their day out in the field how to determine if a wild animal is injured and if so how to safely capture, contain and transport injured wildlife to the nearest rehabilitation facility.
+We recently implemented Operation Rescue, a training program designed to teach police, life guards, code compliance officers and others who spend their day out in the field how to determine if a wild animal is injured and if so how to safely capture, contain and transport injured wildlife to the nearest rehabilitation facility.
 Each graduate receives a plastic folding pet carrier to store in their work vehicle.
 The time lapse between injury and treatment is one of the major determining factors in the animal's ability to recover and be released.
 Through Operation Rescue, we hope to expand our network, reaching more sick and injured wildlife, and reducing the time between injury and treatment to provide each animal the best possible chance for recovery.